 Who Is Eligible?

-VA loans are available to retired and active duty servicemen and women in every branch of the armed forces, including reservists, National Guard, and Coast Guard.
+VA loans are available to retired and active duty servicemen and women in every branch of the armed forces.
+This also includes those in the reserves National Guard, and Coast Guard.
 Reservists and National Guard members must have served in the military for at least six years.
 Military members who served on an active duty status must have served for at least 90 days.
-A National Guard or reserve member who served for 90 days on an active duty basis is also eligible for a VA loan.
+A National Guard or reserve member who served for 90 days of active duty basis is also eligible.
 Additionally, surviving spouses of deceased military members can qualify for a VA loan.

 How Do I Determine Eligibility?

 Before you can apply, you must provide proof that you are actually eligible to receive the VA loan.
 First, submit VA Form 26-1880, also known as a request for a Certificate of Eligibility.
 Applicants can obtain this form directly from the Veterans Administration.
-It is important to remember that securing a Certificate of Eligibility does not guarantee that you will be approved for the loan amount you are requesting.
+The Certificate of Eligibility does not guarantee that you’ll be approved for the loan amount.